Sergio Pamies: Solo career

 His debut album, Entre Amigos, was released in 2008 (PSM), with a band that combined jazz musicians with flamenco musicians from Granada, such as Sergio Gómez “El Colorao.”
 Pamies performed at the XXI Jazz en la Costa International Festival.
 This album was also presented at the Ibérica Festival (2009), a Flamenco International Festival that organized a 4-days tour in Prague, Brno, Boskovice (Czech Republic), and Bratislava (Slovakia).
 Pamies performed at Los Veranos del Corral in a concert featuring his mentor, pianist Diego Amador (2009).

 His next recording, Borrachito (Bebyne Records), was released in 2011, and it features Christian Scott, Diego Amador, Antonio Serrano, Rubem Dantas, and Pepe Luis Carmona “Habichuela.”

 Pamies participated in the festivals XVI Jazz Na Starówce (Warsaw, Poland, 2010),Colores Flamencos (Olomouc and Sumperk, Czech Republic, 2011),Munijazz Festival (Munilla, Spain, 2011), XXI Jazz en el Lago (Atarfe, Spain, 2012), XXVII Festival Internacional de Música y Danza Ciudad de Úbeda (Úbeda, Spain, 2015), among others.

 Pamies’ album, What Brought You Here? was published in May 2017 by Bebyne Records.
 It was recorded in Dallas (Texas, USA) and features Quamon Fowler, Ashleigh Smith, Lara Bello, and Samuel Torres.

-Pamies' last album, Time to Say, was published in June 28, 2024 by Newtrad.
+Pamies' last album, Time to Say, was published on June 28, 2024, by Newtrad.
 It was recorded in New York in August 2021, and it features Dave Liebman, Paquito D'Rivera, Alex Norris, Michael Thomas, Marshall Gilkes, Samuel Torres, Ricky Rodriguez, and Jimmy Macbride among others.

 Teaching career

 Pamies served as a full-time Teaching Fellow at the University of North Texas (Denton, Texas) for eight years.
 Pamies was an adjunct faculty at Mountain View College (Dallas, Texas), and was one of the instructors at the GDYO Jazz Institute.

 Pamies held an adjunct faculty position at The University of Texas at Arlington from 2018 to 2020, where he taught jazz piano, advanced jazz improvisation, composition, arranging, and directed the jazz small group.
-Pamies was appointed Assistant Professor (jazz piano) at University of Cincinnati, College-Conservatory of Music in August 2020.
+Pamies was appointed Assistant Professor (jazz piano) at University of Cincinnati, college-Conservatory of Music in August 2020.